 (This post includes affiliate links for which I will receive a commission if you click and make a purchase.)

-• The size of the room.
-Is it small or large enough to where they can have their own separate space from their roommate?
+- The size of the room.
+Is it small or large enough so that they can have their own separate space from their roommate?

 Floor lamp